kenhkan/noflo-automaton/README.md

 * **action**: One of [mouse and form events](http://www.w3schools.com/jsref/dom_obj_event.asp) without the 'on' prefix.
+It also accepts:
-It also accepts 'value' which would change the value of an input and trigger the 'change' event.
+  * *value* which changes the value of an input and trigger the `chang`e event.
+  * *form* which fills a form with the provided dictionary of form element name and its desired value
 * **selector**: *optional* The element to perform the action on.
 Default to the element specified by the rule selector.